forestgrape/coronavirus/2_biological/omicron.md

   * [References Reinfection of Omicron](#references-reinfection-of-omicron)
   * [References ADE](#references-ade)

 ## Summary
-The hypothesis is that the Omicron has a different tropism away from airway epithelial cells towards phagocytes such as macrophages.

 ##### Summarized Observations
 Omicron is a lineage which arouse from a lineage from SARS-CoV-2.
 However is has features different from all previous lineages (usually referred as variants) of SARS-CoV-2: